Smart Water Devices

 - Confirm your account.
 You will receive a confirmation email after creating your account.
 Follow the instructions set out in the email to confirm your account and begin using your MyDRC Water account.

 - Register your property.
 After logging in, click the 'Add Property' button and provide the relevant information.
-After advising your relationship to the property, the address and the assessment number, you can register your property and view your water use once approved.
+After advising your relationship to the property, the address, valuation number and the assessment number that can be found on your Rates Notice, you can register your property and view your water use once approved.
 If you are the property owner, Council will approve your registration, if you are a tenant or third party your property owner will need to approve your registration.

 A smart water meter or device is an automatic meter reading system that automatically records water use, has the ability to electronically report water usage information at regular intervals and provides instant access to data that can show leaks, alert to unusual high usage (customers can set alarms in the customer portal), water theft, peak usage and other valuable network information.

 Benefits of smart water meters include: